GiulianoCrescimbeni/SimpleOS/README.md

   - Useful for debugging and inter-process communication.
   - Implemented in `serial.c` and `serial.h` under the `drivers` directory.
   - Results of a serial_write() are printed in the com1_log.txt file
+- **Keyboard driver**:
+  - Simple keyboard driver that converts scancode into ascii

 ---